SKIMMYGUPTA/Redmine/README.md

 - Total Time Spent is displayed.

 ##### **🔗️ADD – ON FEATURES**
-**HOME**: directing to main page
+**🟡HOME**: directing to main page

-**MY PAGE**: showing the issues assigned to you and the issues that you have reported.
+**🟢MY PAGE**: showing the issues assigned to you and the issues that you have reported.
 Projects: contains the list of projects

-**SEARCH**: Search words or sentences in the topic and content of issues.
+**🟣SEARCH**: Search words or sentences in the topic and content of issues.

-**DROP-DOWN LIST**: shows projects related to you and allows you to jump on the project page.
+**🔵DROP-DOWN LIST**: shows projects related to you and allows you to jump on the project page.
 After selecting the project, you want, the overview of the project will show up.

-**ISSUES**: shows all open issues
+**🟡ISSUES**: shows all open issues

-**NEW ISSUES**: allows creation of new issues
+**🟢NEW ISSUES**: allows creation of new issues

-**DOCUMENTS**: shows already uploaded records
+**🟣DOCUMENTS**: shows already uploaded records

-**SUBJECT** and **DESCRIPTION** let you add details about the issue.
+**🔵SUBJECT** and **DESCRIPTION** let you add details about the issue.

-**FILES**: helps attach files with maximum size.
+**🟡FILES**: helps attach files with maximum size.

-**WATCHERS**: the people selected from the drop-down menu will receive email about every update of the particular issue.
+**🟢WATCHERS**: the people selected from the drop-down menu will receive email about every update of the particular issue.

-**STATUS**: shows the status of the issue (new, in progress, resolved or closed).
+**🟣STATUS**: shows the status of the issue (new, in progress, resolved or closed).

-**PRIORITY**: shows the importance of the issue.
+**🔵PRIORITY**: shows the importance of the issue.

-**ASSIGNEE**: helps in the selection of the people for the project assigned.
+**🟡ASSIGNEE**: helps in the selection of the people for the project assigned.

-**DUE DATE**: specifies a deadline for the issue.
+**🟢DUE DATE**: specifies a deadline for the issue.

-**ESTIMATED TIME**: hours taken to complete the issue.
+**🟣ESTIMATED TIME**: hours taken to complete the issue.

-By clicking the issue, you’ll be able to enter the issue and see the description and updated details of the issue.
+🔵By clicking the issue, you’ll be able to enter the issue and see the description and updated details of the issue.

-**UPDATE**: adding updates to the issues.
+**🟡UPDATE**: adding updates to the issues.

-**WATCH/UNWATCH**: shows whether you are a watcher of the assigned issue, and could be modified by clicking it.
+**🟢WATCH/UNWATCH**: shows whether you are a watcher of the assigned issue, and could be modified by clicking it.

-In a particular issue, after clicking **“UPDATE”**, a section will show up which allows user to enter details.
+🟣In a particular issue, after clicking **“UPDATE”**, a section will show up which allows user to enter details.
 In this section, you will be able to change the properties of the issue.

-The **LOG TIME** section let users record the time spent on the particular issue and allows uploading of the attachment.
+🔵The **LOG TIME** section let users record the time spent on the particular issue and allows uploading of the attachment.

-People can always check the update history under the particular issue assigned.
+🟡People can always check the update history under the particular issue assigned.

-If the issue gets completed, change the status of the issue to **RESOLVED**, and the managers assigned to the project will close the issue, which removes the issue from **OPEN** issue list.
+🟢If the issue gets completed, change the status of the issue to **RESOLVED**, and the managers assigned to the project will close the issue, which removes the issue from **OPEN** issue list.

 #### **Made with ❤️ by Koders**